wengandrew/fast-formation/README.md

 The main function to run is `process_voltage_curves.m`.
 This function will read in the relevant input files from the formation tests and return diagnostic signals.

+The paths for the MATLAB executables assume the current folder is the base directory of the repository and that the `data` and `output` folders are one level above this directory.
+Before running the code, add the `/matlab/` directory into the path using `addpath matlab`.
+Do not run the code from the `/matlab/` folder.

 #### RStudio